swiftops/swiftops-orchestration/README.md

 ### Introduction

-The infrastructure consist of beloww components
+The infrastructure consist of below components

 * [Consul](http://www.consul.io) for service discovery
 * [Registrator](https://github.com/gliderlabs/registrator) to register services with Consul.
 Registrator monitors for containers being started and stopped and updates Consul when a container changes state.